 How — but how do you even forget?

-The ivies, they take over the old building of memory.
+The ivies have taken over the old building of memory.
 Their leaves cover the bricks.
-Their roots crack the red clay.
+Their roots crack the clay.
 Into dust you go.
 The dwellers are gone, the tea is cold, the cup is a chip on the ground.
-Here is a site for archeology.
+Here is for archeology.
 No expunction.
 No violence.
 Just time, and the sound of birds.

 The woman in yellow closed her eyes and inhaled.
 Her chest rose and rose and rose.
 When it finally fell again, she looked into the sky.
 There was no answer.
 I don’t remember what it smelled like.
 Perhaps that counts as forgetting?